FuzzingLabs/thoth/README.md

 - **[Call Flow analysis](#print-the-contracts-call-graph)**: Thoth can generate a **Call Flow Graph**
 - **[Data Flow analysis](#print-the-contracts-data-flow-graph-dfg)**: Thoth can generate a **Data Flow Graph** (DFG) for each function
 - **[Static analysis](#run-the-static-analysis)**: Thoth can run various **analyzers** of different types (*security*/*optimization*/*analytics*) on the contract
+- **[Symbolic execution](#use-the-symbolic-execution)**: Thoth can find the right variables values to get through a specific path in a function and automatically generate test cases for a function with the symbolic execution.

 ## Installation